jepsen-io/jepsen/doc/tutorial/01-scaffolding.md

 # Test scaffolding

-Let's say we want to write a test for etcd: a distributed consensus system.
+In this tutorial, we're going to write a test for etcd: a distributed consensus system.
+I want to encourage you to *type* the code yourself, even if you don't understand everything yet.
+It'll help you learn faster, and you won't get as lost when we start updating small pieces of larger functions.

 We'll begin by creating a new Leiningen project in any directory.

 ```bash
 $ lein new jepsen.etcdemo